hpe-storage/python-hpedockerplugin/quick-start/README.md

 - `iSCSI and FC driver support with basic create, delete and mount volume operations`

 store/hpestorage/hpedockervolumeplugin:2.1
-- `Support for creating compressed volumes, snapshots, clones, qos, snapshot mount,` `mount_conflict_delay, and multiple container access for a volume on same node.`
+- `Support for creating compressed volumes, snapshots, clones, QoS, snapshot mount,` `mount_conflict_delay, and multiple container access for a volume on same node.`

 #### Steps:
+- Run etcd container

-Setup etcd in a host following this instructions https://github.com/hpe-storage/python-hpedockerplugin/tree/master/quick-start#single-node-etcd-setup---install-etcd
+Setup etcd in a host following this instructions https://github.com/hpe-storage/python-hpedockerplugin/tree/master/quick-start#Run-etcd-container-OR-cluster

 This etcd container can run in the same host where the HPE Docker Volume plugin is installed.

-Configure hpe.conf for Managed plugin.
+- Configure hpe.conf for Managed plugin.

 For 3PAR iSCSI plugin, use this template https://github.com/hpe-storage/python-hpedockerplugin/blob/master/config/hpe.conf.sample.3parISCSI and create a file called hpe.conf in /etc/hpedockerplugin/hpe.conf